Bhutan in Flux: Tradition vs. Modernity

 Spirituality & Sustainability

-To help us better understand the transformation taking place in Bhutan, we brought in three high-level speakers.
+To help us better understand the transformation taking place in Bhutan, we brought in three high-level speakers during our Nomad Life Adventure last month.
 We were given a private audience and primer on three topics shaping the country’s trajectory, including:

 Gross National Happiness